Polarbeargo/FCND-Estimation-CPP/README.md

 ### Step 1: Sensor Noise ###

 1. Choose scenario `06_NoisySensors`.
 In this simulation, the interest is to record some sensor data on a static quad, so you will not see the quad move.
-You will see two plots at the bottom, one for GPS X position and one for The accelerometer's x measurement.
-The dashed lines are a visualization of a single standard deviation from 0 for each signal.
-The standard deviations are initially set to arbitrary values (after processing the data in the next step, you will be adjusting these values).
-If they were set correctly, we should see ~68% of the measurement points fall into the +/- 1 sigma bound.
-When you run this scenario, the graphs you see will be recorded to the following csv files with headers: `config/log/Graph1.txt` (GPS X data) and `config/log/Graph2.txt` (Accelerometer X data).
+Run this scenario, the graphs will be recorded to the following csv files with headers: `config/log/Graph1.txt` (GPS X data) and `config/log/Graph2.txt` (Accelerometer X data).

 2. Process the logged files to figure out the standard deviation of the the GPS X signal and the IMU Accelerometer X signal.

-3. Plug in your result into the top of `config/6_Sensornoise.txt`.
-Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values you have calculated.
+3. Plug in my result into the top of `config/6_Sensornoise.txt`.
+Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values I have calculated.

-4. Run the simulator.
-If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you are capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)
+4. The dashed lines in the simulation will eventually turn green, indicating we are capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)

 ![](./images/Sensor_Noise.gif)